 Only minutes before, police moved spectators back about two blocks to Erie Street, which probably saved many injuries, according to Toledo Police Lt.
 Michael Liwo, who said the explosion “hit like an atomic bomb.”

 “We had just pulled up and were trying to hook up a line when the whole thing blew,” said 21-year fire division veteran Charles Burns of No. 9 company.
 “I saw flames envelop from 8 to 12 men…I ran up and grabbed Bob Harrison of No. 5.
 I dragged him or carried him about half a block up the trail.
 His pants were completely burned off.
 Skin was hanging from his leg and his face was a mess.
 Someone came and helped me, and we got his coat off…believe me, I was scared.”

 Harrison, a 40-year veteran and one of the first drivers of motorized fire apparatus in the division, died a few days later.
 Three other firefighters, Glenn Carter, William Genson and Deputy Chief Ewald Bode, died in the following weeks.
-As far as I can tell it was the largest single loss of life suffered by the Toledo Fire Division, now known as the Toledo Fire and Rescue Department.
+It was the largest single loss of life suffered by the Toledo Fire Division, now known as the Toledo Fire and Rescue Department.